Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Violation of Ward Identities

 In Sec.~\ref{conductance_computation}, we have seen that the conductance computation suffers from a violation of the Ward identity \eqref{ward_identity}.
 Here, we will elaborate on this violation and show how it depends on external and numerical parameters.
 One of the main influences on the severity of this violation are the interaction parameters employed.
 For an onsite interaction model our fRG treatment is exact to second order in the interaction, even in the case of the feedback length $L=0$.
 Therefore, for small enough interaction strengths, the violation of the Ward identity \eqref{ward_identity} scales like $\sim U^3$, i.e.\ in this weak interaction regime we expect \eqref{ward_identity} to be well satisfied.
 This can indeed be seen in Fig.~\ref{fig_ward_paper}(a,b).

 However, for an interaction strength suitable to observe 0.7-physics, the Ward identity is severly violated, see Fig.~\ref{fig_ward_paper}(c).
-For this reason, the best way to obtain the conductance from the results of our current fRG method, is the Ward-corrected treatment described in Sec.~\ref{conductance_computation}.
-By using Eq.~\eqref{ward_symmetrized} we restore Ward consistency between the two-particle part and the self-energy and express as many contributions to the conductance as possible through the self-energy.
-(We expect the latter to be more accurate than the vertex, since the flow equation for the self-energy involves less approximations than the one of the vertex.)
+For this reason, the best way to obtain the conductance from the results of our current fRG method, is the Ward-corrected treatment described in Sec.~\ref{conductance_computation}, which restores the Ward consistency between the two-particle part and the self-energy.

 Note that the situation is somewhat remedied by using our eCLA scheme with finite $L$ and finite $N_L$ already for the onsite interaction, see the dashed lines in Fig.~\ref{fig_ward_paper}(c).
 In the static Matsubara case \cite{Weidinger2017}, we saw that the eCLA scheme stabilizes the fRG flow by coupling the individual channels better together, extending the accessible physical parameter regime.
 Now we also see that it increases the internal consistency of the results between the one- and two particle level.